Improvising a life in music aimed at growing the art, the artists, and the audiences

 In 1993 he matriculated at Westminster Choir College of Rider University, graduating with degrees in Sacred Music and Composition.
 At Westminster, Orr sang with Westminster Jubilee Singers and Westminster Symphonic Choir, and accompanied Westminster Singers, performing a rich mixture of culturally diverse musical forms.

 Phil has enjoyed lengthy collaborations with clarinetist/conductor Jerry Rife (Jazz Hymns & Spirituals; Cool Yule Jazz), composer/reedman Steve Hiltner (Sustainable Jazz Ensemble), and iconic sculptor, the late J. Seward Johnson (Sing Along With Sculpture at Grounds For Sculpture).
-He performs with his trio, Phil Orr & More, featuring Michael O’Brien and Sean Dixon, and frequently plugs in with them behind actor Jason Kravits in his one-man comedy improv cabaret, “Off the Top!”
-Prior to COVID-19, Orr was curator, host, and occasional performer in the weekly Jazz On Broad series at the Hopewell Valley Bistro, introducing well-known and worth-knowing performers to the central NJ area and each other.
+He performs with his trio, Phil Orr & More, featuring Michael O’Brien and Sean Dixon, and frequently plugs-in with them behind actor Jason Kravits in his one-man comedy improv cabaret, “Off the Top!”
+From 2018-2020, Orr was curator, host, and occasional performer in the weekly Jazz On Broad, ‘Music Making Community,’ series at the Hopewell Valley Bistro, introducing well-known and worth-knowing performers to the central NJ area and each other.

 Orr has featured as performer, composer, and/or arranger on more than a dozen full-length albums.
 His choral works have received particular attention through performances by more than 150 church, academic and community choirs in the US, France and the Caribbean, earning him several ASCAPlus Awards and a NJ State Council on the Arts fellowship.